Ahmednull/L2CS-Net/README.md

 ```
 This means the demo will run using *L2CSNet_gaze360.pkl* pretrained model

+## Community Contributions

+- [Gaze Detection and Eye Tracking: A How-To Guide](https://blog.roboflow.com/gaze-direction-position/): Use L2CS-Net through a HTTP interface with the open source Roboflow Inference project.

 ## MPIIGaze
 We provide the code for train and test MPIIGaze dataset with leave-one-person-out evaluation.